Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 ### Managing Users
 Only the server’s Admins have access to the "Users" screen on the left bar.
 This screen displays all the users who have access to this server.

-Each user on the server can have only one role:
+#### Creating users

+On the top bar, above the list of users, server's admin can click on the "Create user" button to create a new user in the server.
+Email, password, password-confirmation and role are required in order to create users.

 | Role | Description |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|